spatie/laravel-data/docs/advanced-usage/working-with-dates.md

 #[WithCast(DateTimeInterfaceCast::class, setTimeZone: 'Europe/Brussels')]
 public DateTime $date
 ```

+In this case the time will be transformed, if our original time was in `UTC` then one or two hours (depending on summer time) will be added.

 You can also change the timezone of a property which is getting transformed: